According to the Anti-Phishing Working Group (APWG):

 - Be suspicious of any email with urgent requests for personal financial information.

 - Don't use the links in an email, instant message, or chat to get to any web page if you suspect the message might not be authentic or you don't know the sender or user's handle.
+Do use the "hover to discover" technique to see if the URL directs you to a suspicious address.

 - Avoid filling out forms in email messages that ask for personal financial information.